Nimble Storage: All Flash Arrays

 Nimble Storage's AF-Series arrays utilize flash performance as well as InfoSight Predictive Analytics.
 The AF-Series has product lines for data centers with different configurations based on the desired workload.
 The product lines are AF1000, AF3000, AF5000, AF7000, and AF9000.

 Adaptive Flash Arrays

 The Nimble CS-Series iSCSI and Fibre Channel storage array has 4 product lines for data centers available in each CS-Series.
 The product lines are CS200, CS300, CS500, and CS700 and combine both HDDs with SSDs in a hybrid fashion.
 In August 2016, Nimble Storage updated their CS-Series arrays to the following: CS1000/H, CS3000, CS5000, and CS7000.
 Nimble Storage also provides an All-Flash Shelf to add to CS-Series arrays.

+Nimble's Adaptive Flash architecture combines both SSDs and HDDs, allowing users to benefit from the speed of flash storage while optimizing costs with disk storage.
+This hybrid approach enhances performance for various workloads.

 Secondary Flash Arrays

 The Secondary Flash Array was the first new Nimble product to be launched post merger with Hewlett Packard Enterprise.
 It is a hybrid system based around the standard Nimble architecture but with enhanced de-duplication.
 The product is intended as a target for backups.